rdammkoehler/Lettuce-StringReverser.py/README.md

 ```

 Notice that lettuce is indicating that we are missing some steps.
 But, we are _not_ going to add new steps, rather
 we will modify the steps we already have defined.
-[This is really a short cut.]

 ## Add Regular Expressions to Existing Steps